RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ## Quick Setup of Buckets

-Accessing the Web UI first shows __Manage Pools__ section.
+Accessing the Web-UI first shows __Manage Pools__ section.
 A _bucket-pool_ or a _pool_ is a directory to hold buckets.
-Each pool corresponds to a single MinIO instance.
+Each pool corresponds to a single backend S3 server instance.
 Buckets and access keys are associated to a pool.

 The first step is to create a pool.
 Fill a directory as a full path and select a unix group, then click the create button (a plus icon).